 21.5.
 Parental Leave.
-Parental leave is defined as: up to four months of leave taken after the birth of a child to the employee, spouse or domestic partner, or because of the placement of a child with the employee or domestic partner through adoption or foster care.
-Parental leave may extend up to six (6) months, including time covered by the FMLA, during the first year after the child's birth or placement.
+Parental leave is defined as: up to six months of leave taken after the birth of a child to the employee, spouse or domestic partner, or because of the placement of a child with the employee or domestic partner through adoption or foster care, including time covered by the FMLA, during the first year after the child's birth or placement.
 Leave beyond the period covered by FMLA may only be denied by the Employer due to operational necessity.
+Extensions beyond six for pregnancy is in addition to parental leave.

-Extensions beyond six (6) months may be approved by the Employer.
+(6) months may be approved by the Employer.
+For birth parents, temporary disability leave